balmjs/template-electron/README.md

 # BalmJS template - electron
-> A Electron app boilerplate with balmjs.
+> An Electron app boilerplate with balmjs.

 ## Installation